 A social, service, and spiritual organization.
-It exists to promote Christian fellowship through social gatherings and to encourage involvement of the women in our parish and to provide modest financial support to our parish.
-The ladies also sew and clean the altar linens, help decorate and clean the church, help with the funeral luncheon, co-sponsor the Trunk-or-Treat, run the annual rummage sale, and make fleece blankets for sick parishioners.
+It exists to promote Christian fellowship through social gatherings and to encourage involvement of the women in our parish and to provide modest financial support to the parish.
+The ladies also sew and clean the altar linens, help decorate and clean the church, help with the funeral luncheons, run the annual rummage sale, and make fleece blankets for sick parishioners.

 Contact: Michele Stroot

 A social club to promote camaraderie among the men of the parish.
-The club meets on the 4th Monday of the month seven time a year.
+The club meets on the 3rd Monday of the month.
+After a long hiatus due to Covid, the first meeting will be Monday, October 17, 2022.

 Boy Scout Troop #533